Local authorities in Wales

 Free strategic support for local authorities

 PACEY Cymru receives funding from the Welsh Government to provide free strategic support to local authorities in Wales.
-Local authorities can use their free "Core Offer" support for help with:
+Local authorities can use their free "Core Offer" of strategic support for help with:

-- reporting on and refreshes of Childcare Sufficiency Audits (CSAs)
+- Support with reporting on Childcare Sufficiency Audits (CSAs).

-Please contact your local Quality and Training Officer or PACEY Cymru for more information on the support we could deliver to your local authority.
+Please contact your local Regional Manager or PACEY Cymru for more information on the support we could deliver to your local authority.

 PACEY Connect Cymru